 In Germany, people generally use ‘hallo’ to greet each other.
 This is one of the most straightforward ways to initiate conversation in German style.
 The word hallo is considered to be the easiest and nicest way to greet in German.
 It can work in most situations, but there are few other words that can be used to greet each other in German.
 Some of them are mentioned below.

 - Hi – You may use the word hi to initiate conversation or to greet each other.
-Generally, hi is used in informal settings or greeting young people in German.
+Generally, hi is used in informal settings or to greet young people in German.

 - Hey – Hey is pronounced as He in German.
 It is another common greeting in German used by the locals to greet a friend or acquaintance.